Modding the Kodak Reels 8mm Film Digitizer (Firmware Hack)

 REMINDER: You MUST flash the correct version of the firmware to the correct version of the device, otherwise it will not function correctly.

-2. Create a folder titled “NVTDELFW” (without quotes) in the root directory of your SD card.
+2. Create or copy a folder titled “NVTDELFW” (without quotes) in the root directory of your SD card.

 This folder tells the device to delete the firmware file after it has finished flashing.
 If you don’t do this, it’ll flash the firmware on each boot unless you manually remove the file.